TheGBG/gabrielblancogarcia/README.md

 I'm a Data Science passionate.
 I have a degree in bussines administration, but after getting interested in DS, and after studying a master in it, I discovered my true passion.
 I love statistics, ML, DL, and everything that has to do with prediction.
 But I also like cleaning and parsing data, web scraping, and small bots to automate tasks.

-The main languages and tools I know:
+The main languages and tools I know and use are:
 - Python
 - R
 - Git and Git Hub (seems obvious here lol)